 In the second year, students will gain experience in some of the more common diagnostic sampling procedures performed in poultry.

 Teaching Animal Unit Courses – VMP 956

 The first semester of the third year will expand the experience gained in the second year regarding diagnostic procedures.
-The second semester allows a limited number of students to gain more experience in the management of broiler chickens, including evaluation of the disease status of broilers, vaccination techniques and principles of disease control.
+Students learn how to assess biosecurity and welfare, they also learn about vaccination and dose calculations.
 Basic necropsy techniques will be demonstrated.

 Poultry/Swine Medicine – VMP 964

 This is a required course for third-year students.
 Approximately half the semester is devoted to poultry diseases.

 Avian Pathology Selective – VMP 991W

 Introductory course in which the gross and microscopic appearance of normal tissues and tissues responding to injury from birds, including poultry, companion, captive and free-living species, will be studied.
 This selective can be taken more than once.
 Students must have taken Avian Pathology I to take Avian Pathology II.